 Choosing the right lenses for prescription needs is just as important as finding a suitable frame.
 There are many options available today and our knowledgeable staff is happy to help find the one that is best.
 Some lenses are thinner and lighter than others, lending themselves to stronger prescriptions, rimless styles and smaller frames.

 Others are top-of-the-line polycarbonate for maximum scratch and impact resistance available, which makes them perfect for active individuals.
-Some of the most popular, useful features chosen by our customers are anti-reflective coatings, dirt resistance and 100 percent UVA and UVB protection.
+Some of the most popular, useful features chosen by our customers are anti-reflective coatings and 100 percent UVA and UVB protection.
 These features help to protect the investment in eyeglasses and, even more importantly, the customer's eye health.

 A Selection of Contact Lenses

 For customers who opt for contact lenses, our staff can evaluate individual needs, ensuring a correct and comfortable fit.
 We are ready and able to assist patients as they navigate through our wide selection of daily wear, extended wear, and disposables to find the lenses most suited to their lifestyle.
-We offer a selection of all of the top contact lens brands, including Acuvue, CIBA Air Optix, Bausch & Lomb, Fresh Look and Proclear.
+We offer a selection of all of the top contact lens brands, including Acuvue, CIBA Air Optix, and Bausch & Lomb.

 There are contact lens types available to meet every need.